Share this blog

-This blog will focus on what it takes to understand customers in-depth.
-In our book, we differentiate between customer orientation and understanding them in-depth.
+This blog will focus on understanding customers in-depth, and what it takes.
+In our book, we differentiate between customer orientation and understanding the customer in-depth.
 This blog explains how they differ from each other.

 Let’s think about the term customer focus.
 What is it exactly?
 It’s a good term, and it means that we focus on the customer, like if we observe something with binoculars or through a magnifying glass.
 The key is to have the correct type of focus that fits your situation.
 Your situation brings requirements, and they need consideration.
 You may think this feels trivial, but it is very tough to make an organization understand the customer on a deep level in my experience.